FEATURES - 90%

 We love the RiderXpress Mobility Scooter because it features a mono-shock suspension and electromagnetic wheels which increase its safety and stability.

 If you are looking for an affordable mobility scooter, yet you are not ready to sacrifice performance and convenience features, you needn’t worry: believe it or not a mobility scooter needn’t be either efficient or affordable.
-The RiderXpress is in our opinion, a value investment as it is one of the few mobility scooter on the market that offers power, convenience and affordability, all in one pack.
+The RiderXpress is in our opinion, a value investment as it is one of the few mobility scooters on the market that offers power, convenience, and affordability, all in one pack.

 Facilities and comfort

-We like this scooter because despite its 4-wheel design, it has the turning capacity of a three wheel scooter.
+We like this scooter because, despite its 4-wheel design, it has the turning capacity of a three-wheel scooter.
 It is very stable and has a good range.
-Its design is quite flattering, featuring Silver, Metallic Blue and Sunset Orange shade options.
-The digital display is very user friendly.
+Its design is quite flattering, featuring Silver, Metallic Blue, and Sunset Orange shade options.
+The digital display is very user-friendly.
 As far as comfort goes, this scooter feature flip-up armrests with side adjustments that allow for an easy transfer, and a folding angle adjustable tiller.
 You can also adjust the height of the seat and the scooter provides a fairly decent 10″ leg room.
 It comes with a black wire mesh front basket and an optional cup holder.